 If you don’t want to spend all day every day Pinning on Pinterest to try to get people to visit your blog, I recommend using Tailwind to schedule your Pins and automate your Pinning.

 In addition to saving time with bulk scheduling Pins, Tailwind also has other super helpful tools, such as Tribes, interval scheduling, Board Lists, and more.
 Definitely check it out!
-You can try Tailwind for free with your first 100 Pins.
+You can use Tailwind for free with the Free Forever plan.

 If you want to stick to manual Pinning or try a mixed strategy with both manual and scheduled Pinning, the Pinteresting Strategies Course is a huge help (see the next blog investment I recommend)!

-COST for scheduling Pins with Tailwind as of writing this = $9.99/month when paid annually or $14.99 when paid monthly
+COST for scheduling Pins with Tailwind as of writing this = FREE with the Free Forever Plan, or starting at $9.99/month for a paid plan when paid annually (paid plans start at $14.99 when paid monthly)

 7. Pinterest Course